 After five years, your NISA account is no longer tax-privileged.
 Accordingly, after five years, the government will fully tax any further capital gains and dividend income.
 Furthermore, after five years, you must begin withdrawing at least 20 percent of your account value each year.
 These withdrawals will not be subject to capital gains taxes, however.

-Where to Open NISA
+Where to Open a NISA Account

 To start investing with a NISA, you will have to find a qualified bank that offers NISA.
-Both retail banks and investment banks (securities firms) provide NISA.
+Both retail banks and investment banks (securities firms) provide NISA acounts.
 However, investment banks and ordinary banks differ in their available investments.
 In most cases, investment banks offer a greater variety of investment options.

 Foreign people living in Japan may benefit from speaking with a financial adviser before investing with NISA.
 An experienced financial adviser will be able to help you find the best NISA options for foreign people living in Japan.